Operations & Benchmarks

 There is no single right answer, but there is a model that fits your revenue tier and risk tolerance.
 The table below compares the three most common structures across the dimensions that matter operationally and financially.

-The base-plus-commission model earns the most column greens because it aligns incentives without creating the income instability that causes provider turnover, and it keeps the practice's legal posture clean.
+The base-plus-commission model earns the most column greens because it aligns incentives without creating income instability that causes provider turnover, and it keeps the practice's legal posture clean.
 Straight commission looks attractive on a spreadsheet because the cost scales with revenue, but it introduces two risks most owners do not price in: provider attrition during slow months, and employment law exposure that can result in back-tax liability.

 How to calculate net of consumables commission